Habeas corpus in the United States: Congress

-In the Confederacy
+Confederacy

 In the Confederacy, Jefferson Davis also suspended habeas corpus and imposed martial law.
 Shortly after his inauguration as president of the Confederacy, an act of the Confederate Congress of February 27, 1862, was passed authorizing Davis to suspend the writ of habeas corpus and declare martial law "in such towns, cities, and military districts as shall, in his judgment, be in such danger of attack by the enemy".
-The Confederate Congress passed a limiting act two months to restrict the suspension of the writ "to arrests made by the authorities of the Confederate Government, or for offences against the same" and to add a sunset clause providing that authorization to suspend habeas corpus would expire 30 days after the next meeting of Congress.

-In various proclamations and orders beginning in 1862, Davis suspended the writ and declared martial law in parts of Virginia (including the Confederate capital of Richmond, Norfolk, Portsmouth, Petersburg, and elsewhere).
-Davis also suspended the writ in East Tennessee; in this region, Thomas A.R.
-Nelson was arrested by the Confederate military and held as a political prisoner before being released on the condition that he cease criticizing the Confederate government.
-Suspensions of civil process in the confederacy were used against suspected Unionists, particularly in border states.
-Historian Barton A. Myers notes that after the Confederacy imposed nationwide conscription, "the difference between arrest for political dissidence and conscription into the military became largely semantic, as anyone accused of Unionism was almost always first taken to a training camp where they were monitored and hazed under guard."

-Davis also suspended the writ in North Carolina (June 1862) and in Atlanta (in September 1862).
-The Confederate Congress passed re-authorizing legislation twice more, in October 1862 and February 1864.
-Davis suspended habeas corpus in Arkansas and the Indian Territory in January 1863.
-Although Davis had initially been resistant to the idea, he suspended the writ after receiving a telegram from General Theophilus Holmes complaining that his region was filled with disloyal persons and deserters, and that he could not enforce conscription.
+Although Davis had initially resisted the idea, he suspended the writ after receiving a telegram from General Theophilus Holmes complaining that his region was filled with disloyal persons and deserters and that he could not enforce conscription.

+Suspensions of civil process in the Confederacy were used against suspected Unionists, meaning anyone who refused conscription, particularly in border states.

 At least 2,672 civilians were subject to military arrest in the Confederacy over the course of its history, although this is likely an undercount given the incompleteness of records.
 Civil War historian Mark E. Neely Jr. said "there seems to be no difference in the arrest rate in those periods when the Confederate Congress refuse to authorization suspension of the writ of habeas corpus and those periods was authorized. ... civilian prisoners trickled into Confederate military prisons whether the writ of habeas corpus was suspended or not."